 Book a room with a balcony is our advice

 Nikiana Beach Club’s accommodation isn’t luxurious, but the idea of family sailing holidays is to spend as little time indoors as possible.
 Try to book a room with balcony overlooking the water as the views are stunning.

 Seafarer is a great little company.
 They really care about their guests and take pride in nurturing kids’ sailing skills.
 During our stay at Nikiana, nearly every guest we met was returning for a second, third or fourth time.
 And recommendations don’t come stronger than that.

-Vancouver revels in all the wide-open spaces and wildlife thrills that families such as mine have come to love.
+Vancouver summer holidays let you revel in all the wide-open spaces and wildlife thrills that families such as mine have come to love.
 During summer holidays here everyone dresses in shorts because the weather’s as dependably hot as Canada gets.
 On top of that, the majority of Vancouver is holidaying elsewhere in British Columbia, or in Europe.

 Although Vancouver is a city that’s in the middle of evergreen-skirted mountains, beachy coves and exquisite inlets, so there’s seldom any squeezing in with the masses here.
 Just once-in-a-lifetime wilderness that’s constantly jostling for your attention.

 Go hiking with kids in black bear country